Aligning Text, Images, and 3D Structure Token-by-Token: Additional implementation details

 \subsection{3D VQ-VAE training}

-In Section 3.4.1 of the main paper we propose to compress the structured latents (SLAT) representation proposed by Trellis~\cite{xiang2024structured} into a sequence of discrete tokens to represent 3D shapes in the autoregressive framework.
-Although a SLAT already contains only $\sim\!20$k sparse voxels (in a $64^3$ grid, with vectors of dimension $8$ at active positions), the resulting sequence is still an order of magnitude longer than what current language-style models handle comfortably.
-Moreover, predicting the active voxel locations along with the latent embeddings is a challenge in the next-token prediction framework.
-We train a 3D VQ–VAE and disentangle these aspects in three steps: (i) it \emph{densifies} the sparse tensor onto a $64^{3}\!\times8$ grid, (ii) encodes that grid with a 3-D convolutional U-Net down to an $8^{3}\!\times256$ latent volume, and (iii) vector-quantizes every latent with an $8192$-entry codebook.
-We provide more details for training the 3D VQ-VAE below.
+In Section 3.2.1 of the main paper we describe how we train a 3D VQ-VAE to compress the $64^3\times8$ slats to a dense $8^3\times128$ latent.
+Here, we provide some additional details on the training.
+A slat contains $\sim\!20$k sparse voxels (in a $64^3$ grid, with vectors of dimension $8$ at active positions).
+We train the 3D VQ-VAE with these slats in 3 steps: (i) it \emph{densifies} the sparse tensor onto a $64^{3}\!\times8$ grid, (ii) encodes that grid with a 3-D convolutional U-Net down to an $8^{3}\!\times128$ latent volume, and (iii) vector-quantizes every latent with an $8192$-entry codebook.

 \paragraph{Architecture.} The original Trellis SLAT encoder and decoder remain frozen and provide supervision.
 Sparse latents $(z_i,p_i)$ are first rasterised into a zero-initialised $64^{3}\!\times8$ grid; using a learnable padding vector instead of zeros showed no measurable gain and is therefore omitted.
 The dense grid is processed by a 3D U-Net that downsamples as $64^{3}\!\to32^{3}\!\to16^{3}\!\to8^{3}$ with channel widths $(32,128,512,1024)$.
-Each $8^{3}$ cell outputs a $256$-dim vector, quantized to the nearest of $8192$ code vectors updated by exponential moving average ($\tau{=}0.99$).
+Each $8^{3}$ cell outputs a $128$-dim vector, quantized to the nearest of $8192$ code vectors updated by exponential moving average ($\tau{=}0.99$).
 Gradients flow to the encoder through the straight-through estimator.

-\paragraph{Optimization.} We train for $100$k steps on $5000$ Sketchfab assets from Objaverse (identifiers released with code).
+\paragraph{Optimization.} We train for $200$k steps on $\sim168$k Sketchfab assets from Objaverse (further details provided in \cref{subsec:app:data-generation}) with a batch size of $8$.
 We use an AdamW optimizer ($\beta_1{=}0.9,\beta_2{=}0.999$) with a constant learning-rate of $3{\times}10^{-4}$, no weight decay, mixed precision, and adaptive gradient clipping.

 The training objective combines four terms: